cub-tor/cub-tor/README.md

 - [Quiz Científico (second version)](https://quiz-2023-385907.web.app/) : The same quiz as before, but questions and answers are stored in a SQL database, as well as the player's name and punctuation.
 I used the firebase service of login, and JavaScript to make the app.
-The frontend is built with Vue.js and the backend, with Node.js
+The frontend is built with Vue.js and the backend, with Node.js<br>
+  <p style="color:red">Unfortunately, this website is not working due to problems with the hosting service that I'll try to solve as soon as possible.</p>

   Source code:  Frontend (https://github.com/cub-tor/quiz/tree/quiz-front) and Backend (https://github.com/cub-tor/quiz/tree/quiz-BBDD)